Microwave89/asmtest/README.md

 Conclusion:

-- Inside of each call, IMMEDIATELY after a call instruction has been executed, each CALLEE is guaranteed to receive a stack pointer "rsp" = 0x???????????????8.
+- Inside each call, IMMEDIATELY after a call instruction has been executed, each CALLEE is guaranteed to receive a stack pointer "rsp" = 0x???????????????8.
 It does not matter if the call is API-internal or in a user's program.

 - There exist 2 types of functions, "LEAF FUNCTIONS and "FRAME FUNCTIONS".